 His Serene Highness Prince Albert, Head of State and Sovereign Prince of Monaco, visits Scripps and receives the Roger Revelle Prize for his efforts to support and communicate scientific research and protection of the environment on a global scale.
 The Prince’s visit also celebrated future collaboration between Scripps Oceanography and Monaco on ocean acidification research.

-Ushering in the next era of ocean exploration, the U.S. Office of Naval Research selects Scripps Institution of Oceanography as the operator of a new scientific research vessel.
-Specifically designed to operate globally, the "Ocean Class" research vessel (AGOR 28) will support both U.S. Navy and national oceanographic research objectives.
+The Office of Naval Research selects Scripps Oceanography as the operator of a new scientific research vessel.
+Specifically designed to operate globally, the "Ocean Class" research vessel Sally Ride (AGOR 28) will support both U.S. Navy and national oceanographic research objectives.

 American Physical Society (APS) adds Scripps Institution of Oceanography to its register of historic sites for the work that began there that came to be known as the Keeling Curve.
 A plaque is mounted at Ritter Hall, the building housing many of the original instruments Keeling invented to make ultraprecise measurements of atmospheric carbon dioxide concentrations beginning in 1957.